Of course, the Glacier Express train from St. Moritz to Zermatt had to be included in our 2 week Swiss train itinerary.

 However, while booking our train journey I hit a bump when I wanted to get tickets for the Glacier Express.
 They were sold out!
 3 months in advance and I couldn’t get a single ticket for my desired travel dates.
-Not in first class and not in second class.
+Not in the first class and not in the second class.
 I searched for alternatives to ride the Glacier Express and found a number of solutions.
 During our trip, we ended up experiencing them all.
 Here is my breakdown of my experiences riding the Glacier Express in Switzerland.
+Also, check out my web story about the Glacier Express here.

-Originated in 1930, the 291 km (181 miles) train journey on the Glacier Express connects the alpine villages of Zermatt and St. Moritz.
-On one day, you can see the Matterhorn and the mountains around it and explore the glitchy ski-resort of St. Moritz.
+Opened in 1930, the 291 km (181 miles) train journey on the Glacier Express connects the alpine villages of Zermatt and St. Moritz.
+On one day, you can see the Matterhorn and the mountains around it and explore the glamorous ski-resort of St. Moritz.

 Glacier Express train